 AMNA MIRA, M.S.

-First-year graduate student in the MA Speech-Language Pathology program at UC.
+Second-year graduate student in the MA Speech-Language Pathology program at UC.
 She received her bachelors degree from UC and has been a member of the VSM Lab since her fourth year, when she completed her honors Capstone Project in smartphone monitoring of voice disorders.
 Her areas of interest include voice disorders, dysphagia, and neurogenic communication disorders.

 Second-year graduate student in the MA Speech-Language Pathology program at UC.
-She received her BS from UC and has been a lab member since her four year.
-Kelly received a UC Excellence Award for her undergraduate Capstone Project in the VSM Lab.
-Her areas of interest include neurogenic communication disorders, voice disorders, and developmental language disorders.
+She received a bachelor’s degree in Communication Sciences & Disorders with a minor is Early Childhood Education from UC.
+She has been a VSM lab member since her 5th year.
+She will be completing her MA Capstone Project as a scoping review about the intersection of voice and swallowing.

-Fourth-year undergrad student studying electrical engineering at UC.
+Fifth-year undergrad student studying electrical engineering at UC.
 Her role in the VSM Lab is to develop data processing scripts and implement on-app signal processing for the voice monitoring app.
 She is proficient in C++ and Java, loves learning, and is interested in research.
 Upon graduation in 2024, Min is interested in pursuing a job or graduate program related to alternative energy.

-First-year undergraduate student majoring in Speech-Language Hearing Sciences at UC.
+Second-year undergraduate student majoring in Speech-Language Hearing Sciences at UC.
 Her interests include voice disorders, neurogenic communication disorders, and gender-affirming voice therapy.

-Second-year undergraduate student majoring in Speech-Language-Hearing Sciences at UC.
+Third-year undergraduate student majoring in Speech-Language-Hearing Sciences at UC.
 Mary joined the lab through the prestigious UPRISE Summer program at UC.
 Her areas of interest include gender-affirming voice therapy, voice disorders, and dysphagia.